trueos/trueos-docs/trueos-handbook/luminaconfig.rst

   icons, repeat as necessary.
 * **Remove Item:** Removes the item from the desktop.

-The "Floating Panels and Plugins" option gives you the ability to create and/or customize panels which are attached to the edges of the screen, seen in :numref:`Figure %s Lumina Panel Configuration <lumina5f>`
+The :guilabel:`Floating Panels and Plugins` option offers the ability to create and/or customize panels which are attached to the edges of the screen, as seen in :numref:`Figure %s <lumina5f>`.

 .. _lumina5f:

 .. figure:: images/lumina5f.png
    :scale: 100%

+   Lumina Panel Configuration

 This screen can be used to customize the location, alignment, size, theme, and plugins for an existing panel.
-The "+" and "-" icons towards the top, next to "Panel 1" can be used to add or remove additional panels.
+The :guilabel:`+` and :guilabel:`-` icons towards the top, next to :guilabel:`Panel 1` can be used to add or remove additional panels.
 Panels must be aligned along a screen edge, opposite screen edges in the case of two panels, and may have any width, color, or transparency.

-.. note:: When adding additional panels, a frame similar to "Panel 1" will be created for each panel, labeled "Panel 2", "Panel 3", and so on.
+.. note:: When adding panels, a frame similar to :guilabel:`Panel 1` will be created for each panel, labeled :guilabel:`Panel 2`, :guilabel:`Panel 3`, and so on.
 This allows each panel to be configured separately.
 The configuration tabs available for a panel are described below.
 Be sure to select the tab in the desired panel.

-The "Location" tab (4 arrow icon) contains the following items:
+The :guilabel:`Location` tab (4 arrow icon) contains a number of items:

-* **Edge:** This drop-down menu can be used to set the location of the panel which can be "Top", "Bottom", "Left", or "Right".
+* **Edge:** This drop-down menu can be used to set the location of the panel which can be *Top*, *Bottom*, *Left*, or *Right*.

 * **Alignment:** This drop-down menu can be used to center the panel on the edge or pin it to one of the corners.